Jamiroquai: History

-1992–1993: Formation and Emergency on Planet Earth
+1992–1995: Formation, Emergency on Planet Earth and The Return of the Space Cowboy

 Jay Kay was sending songs to record companies, including a hip-hop single released in 1986 under the label StreetSounds.
 During this time, Kay was influenced by Native American and First Nation peoples and their philosophies; this led to the creation of "When You Gonna Learn", a song covering social issues.
 After he had it recorded, Kay fought with his producer, who took out half of the lyrics and produced the song based on what was charting at the time.
 With the track restored to his preference, the experience helped Kay realise he "wanted a proper live band with a proper live sound".
-The band would be named "Jamiroquai", a portmanteau of the words "jam" and the name of a Native American confederacy, the Iroquois.
+The band would be named "Jamiroquai", a portmanteau of the words "jam" and the slightly-altered name of the Native American confederacy known as the Iroquois.
 He was signed to Acid Jazz Records in 1991 after he sent a demo tape of himself covering a song by the Brand New Heavies.
 Kay gradually gathered band members, including Wallis Buchanan, who played the didgeridoo.
 Kay's manager scouted keyboardist Toby Smith, who joined the group as Kay's songwriting partner.
 In 1992, Jamiroquai began their career by performing in the British club scene.
 They released "When You Gonna Learn" as their debut single, charting outside the UK Top 50 on its initial release.
 In the following year, Stuart Zender became the band's bassist by audition.

 After the success of "When You Gonna Learn", the band were offered major-label contracts.
 Kay signed a one-million-dollar, eight-album record deal with Sony Soho2.
 He was the only member under contract, but he would share his royalties with his band members in accordance to their contributions as musicians.
 Their label for US releases would be under the Work Group.
-The band released their debut album, Emergency on Planet Earth, where it entered the UK albums chart at number 1.
+The band's debut album Emergency on Planet Earth entered atop the UK albums chart.
 Kevin L. Carter of The Philadelphia Inquirer commented that the album "is full of upbeat, multi-hued pop tunes based heavily in acid jazz, '70s fusion, funk and soul, reggae and world music".
-With it, the band would continue to build upon their acid-jazz sounds in the following years.
+With it, the band continued to build their acid-jazz sound in the following years.
 The album's ecologically charged concept gave Kay press coverage, although Mark Jenkins of The Washington Post found the record's sloganeering "as crude as the music is slick".